 When you renew your patent online, you can ask the IPO to email you a reminder a month before the next due date.

-If you don’t renew your patent on time, the IPO will send you a renewal notice by post if you haven’t renewed your patent on time.
-They’ll use the ‘address for service’ you put down when you first applied for your patent.
-If you want your next renewal notice to go to a different address, you should write to the IPO or renew by post.
+If you don’t renew your patent on time, the IPO will send you a reminder by post.
+They’ll use the last address you provided.
+If you want it to be sent to a new or different postal address, you should write to the IPO or renew by post.

 Patents granted later than 3 years and 9 months after the filing date